People Power is a potentially frightening expression, conjuring visions of mob rule and lynching.

 Irving James identified and wrote, in 1982, of a syndrome common to many groups called ‘groupthink’.
 This phenomenon, he found, can cause groups to be prone to poor decision making.
 He described it as “a mode of thinking that people engage in when they are deeply involved in a cohesive in-group, when the members’ striving for unanimity override their motivation to realistically appraise alternate courses of action”.

-Subsequently, a law professor at the University of Chicago, Cass Sunstein, picked apart what goes on in such situations:
+Subsequently, then law professor at the University of Chicago, Cass Sunstein, picked apart what goes on in such situations:

 In a 1999 draft paper “The Law of Group Polarization” he identified two kinds of groupthink.